Takicegek/Interpeer/whitepaper.md

 When someone views a website this way, a warning bar would be visible asking them to install the Interpeer plugin for their safety.
 This would probably be done using an iframe to do the redirection.

 ### 5.2 plugin
+The plugin will detect URL's in the formats: "*interpeer.net/*" , "*.peer", "*.ipn" or "ipn://*" and then fetch the page via Interpeer.

 Due to the way the privacy features of Interpeer work, a vanilla browser would be trusting that the peer sent valid data, which is rather dangerous.
 So a small plugin for each browser would be essential.

 The plugin would handle DNS requests to the Interpeer network, download the page from multiple peers comparing the result, expiry time of DNS information, and reporting malicious peers.